bileto/cronner/README.md

     cronner: stekycz\Cronner\DI\CronnerExtension
 ```

-It does not require any configuration however your own implementation of timestamp storage can be better
+It does not require any configuration however your own implementation of timestamp storage could be better
-then the default.
+then the default storage.
 Your storage must be defined as a service in `config.neon` and Cronner will find it.
-However
-you can specify service manually if it is not autowireable.
+However you can specify service manually if it is not autowireable.

 ```neon
 cronner: